mesh7/lexikon/README.md

 # Lexikon - A clean online dictionary

-Do you want learn meaning of English words and tired of all the clutered dictionary websites?
-Solution is here!
+Do you want to learn the meaning of English words but are tired of cluttered dictionary websites?
+The solution is here!

+Introducing Lexicon — A distraction-free platform designed to deliver word definitions with speed, clarity, and elegance.
+Built for users who value simplicity over clutter, Lexicon strips away unnecessary features to focus on what truly matters: understanding language.

-Lexicon allows you to search word meanings and show the all the information about the word in the most elegant way.
+Lexicon lets you search for word meanings and presents all the relevant information in the most elegant and user-friendly way.